uebenedikt/stock_project/README.md

 ## Results:
 After some preprocessing on the previous day, a recommendation can be generated within 10 to 15 minutes.
 Annual growth factor:

 2013: 1.58

 2020: 4.12

 2021: 1.53

 (To explain the differences: Hyperparameters (not just in the ML models, e.g. the way the strategy is chosen) were tuned to optimize the behaviour for 2020.
-Old data has worse quality than recent data: of the 2000 stocks analyzed for 2020 only 1000 have sufficient data for 2013.)
+Furthermore, old data has worse quality than recent data: of the 2000 stocks analyzed for 2020 only 1000 have sufficient data for 2013.)

 ## How it works: